-It’s called the center hinge method, because you create a tape “hinge” to hold the design in place while you apply first one side and then the other.
-The beauty of this method is you do all your measuring and getting-it-straight adjustments while the adhesive vinyl backing is still on, not while you’re awkwardly holding a sheet of sticky vinyl/transfer paper and trying to keep it from sticking to everything it’s not supposed to stick to.
+It’s called the center hinge method, because you create a tape “hinge” to hold the design in place while you apply first one side of your vinyl and then the other.
+The beauty of this method is you do all your measuring and getting-it-straight adjustments while the adhesive vinyl backing is still on, not while you’re awkwardly holding a sheet of sticky vinyl/transfer paper and trying to keep it from sticking to everything.

 This tutorial includes affiliate links.
 Read my full disclosure here.